Porsche 911 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Porsche 911 are $2,100 a year with full coverage.
-Comprehensive insurance costs around $502 a year, collision insurance costs $1,050, and liability is $390.
-Liability-only coverage costs around $452 a year, and high-risk coverage costs $4,586 or more.
-Teens cost the most to insure at up to $7,452 a year.
+U.S. average insurance rates for a Porsche 911 are $2,080 a year including full coverage.
+Comprehensive insurance costs around $482, collision insurance costs $1,042, and liability coverage costs around $398.
+A policy with just liability insurance costs as low as $460 a year, and coverage for high-risk drivers costs $4,552 or more.
+Teenage drivers pay the highest rates at up to $7,430 a year.

-Includes $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all U.S. states and 911 trim levels.
+Rates are based on $500 policy deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all 50 U.S. states and for different 911 trim levels.

-Choosing to live in a large city can make a big difference on insurance rates.
-Areas with sparse population are shown to have a lower frequency of collision claims than cities with more traffic congestion.
-The diagram below illustrates how where you live affects auto insurance rates.
+Where you live has a large influence on the price of insurance.
+Areas with sparse population have a lower frequency of comprehensive and collision claims than densely populated cities.
+The price range example below illustrates how location impacts auto insurance rates.

 Use the form below to get customized rates for your location.